-The participants raised the issues related to the infrastructure development of Cox's Bazar Pourashava.
+The participants raised the issues related to the infrastructure development of Teknaf Pourashava.
 They emphasized on the subproject selection for the future development and also discussed about the procedure for the quality construction work.
 In the FGD, the participants discussed the requirements for the Pourashava's future infrastructure development through a list of the subprojects.
-As per the participant's opinion, the major environmental problems in the Cox's Bazar Pourashava are related to drainage congestion, sanitation problem, road communication system, solid waste management, water pollution and land pollution.
+As per the participant's opinion, the major environmental problems in the Teknaf Pourashava are related to road communication system, drainage congestion, sanitation problem, solid waste management, water pollution and land pollution.
 They have also stated that water logging in the low lying areas within the Pourashava area is another major problem.
 The participants also emphasized on minimization of the environmental impacts during construction phase.